-No Major Bridge Inspections were performed in 2022.
+No Major Bridge Inspections were performed in 2023.

-An arms-length fracture critical inspection will be performed on the Ohio Turnpike Mainline Bridge over Kelley Road.
-This inspection will be completed in accordance with FHWA and ODOT guidelines with the inspection reports submitted to OTIC under separate covers.
+An arms-length fracture critical inspection was performed on the US 250 Ramp Bridge, CSX Railroad Bridge, Olde 8 Bridge, and the Youngstown & Southern Railroad Bridge.
+These inspections were completed in accordance with FHWA and ODOT guidelines with the inspection reports submitted to OTIC under separate covers.
+The Metroparks Bike Path Bridge inspection has been delayed due to proximity to contractor work zones, but will be completed in 2023.

-2022 Structure Improvements
+2023 Structure Improvements

-The OTIC 2022 Capital Program includes minor to major repairs and rehabilitations to several structures along the Turnpike (Appendix D).
-During 2022, a total of four (4) bridges were rehabilitated with various repairs to elements such as decks, fencing, parapets, structural steel, bearings and joints.
-One (1) bridge was completely replaced, and two (2) bridges were repainted in 2022 to minimize future deterioration of the steel superstructures.

-A total of five (5) bridges received significant work in 2022.
-This includes three (3) bridges receiving deck replacements, one (1) bridge being replaced, and two (2) bridges receiving structural steel repairs to damaged members following a bridge strike from an over-height vehicle.
+The OTIC 2023 Capital Program includes minor to major repairs and rehabilitations to several structures along the Turnpike (Appendix D).
+Work was completed on a total of nine (9) bridges in 2023.
+This includes the redecking of three (3) mainline bridges and three (3) overhead bridges, the completion of the replacement of one (1) bridge, and rehabilitation work on two (2) bridges.
+In addition, one (1) bridge was removed and replaced with embankment and roadway and two (2) bridges received structural steel repairs to damaged members following a bridge strike from an over-height vehicle.